NBRC Catalyst Program

 Who is Eligible?

-● Local governments and secondary and career technical centers (village, town, city and county)
+Local governments (village, town, city and county)

-● Other political subdivisions of states (regional planning commissions, authorities of the state)
+Other political subdivisions of States (regional planning commissions, authorities of the state)

 How do I apply?

 The application submission process is the same for infrastructure and non-infrastructure projects.
-The Catalyst Program will run two funding rounds in 2025, with pre-application deadlines before 5:00pm EST on February 28 and August 29, and full application deadlines before 5:00pm EST on April 11 and October 10, respectively.
+The Catalyst Program will run two funding rounds in 2025, with pre-application deadlines before 5:00pm EST on March 7 and August 29, and full application deadlines before 5:00pm EST on April 18 and October 10, respectively.

 Pre-applications are required for funding consideration.
 Pre-applications will be reviewed for eligibility, maximum award amounts (based on project classification as either infrastructure or non-infrastructure), and adherence to both NBRC agency priorities and state program priorities.
 Full applications will only be accepted from those entities expressly invited to apply at the pre-application phase and must be submitted using NBRC’s online application system.

 Interested and invited applicants should refer to the 2025 Catalyst Program User Manual for detailed pre-application and application submission instructions.
-The

-2025 Catalyst Timeline
+2026 Catalyst Timeline

-Spring 2025
+Spring 2026

-Fall 2025
+Fall 2026

 Administration Assistance through SCEC